Stecathw/hangman/README.md

 Don't forgot to add envionnment variables to a .env file at root of project.
 Run locally on emulator.

-## ENV
+## Environnement variables

-At root of folder, create a .env file :
+At root of folder, create a .env file with following variables:

-API_KEY : Your private api key from rapid api
-API_HOST : Your private host api url from rapid api
+[API_KEY]  : Your private api key from rapid api [API_HOST] : Your private host api url from rapid api